Texting and Driving. In Exercises 21–26, refer to the accompanyin... | Channels for Pearson+

 Probability Distribution

 A probability distribution describes how probabilities are assigned to each possible value of a random variable.
 The table provided shows the probability distribution for the random variable x, indicating the likelihood of 0 to 5 drivers texting while driving.
-This distribution is essential for calculating specific probabilities, such as the probability of exactly 3 drivers texting.
+This distribution is essential for calculating expected values and assessing the significance of observed outcomes.

 Recommended video: